sharetribe/flex-docs/src/docs/concepts-payments/payment-methods-overview/index.md

 moved and the marketplace must cover Stripe fees.

-The transaction process can hold money in Stripe until an explicit payout (The hold should not exceed 90 days).
+The transaction process can hold money in Stripe until an explicit payout (the hold should not exceed 90 days).
 The mechanism allows you to build a transaction process where the money is in an escrow-like hold until an explicit payout.
 The hold ensures some safety for the customer as the marketplace controls the money until a payout.
 The process can